 What is Personal Kanban?

-Kanban as an effective methodology
+Kanban: an effective methodology

 The beginnings of Personal Kanban

-The breakthrough came in 2008, when he was working with David Anderson at Modus Cooperandi, and they started to utilize Kanban to help their teams with their individual work.
-Benson utilized Lean principles to visualize his work, limit Work In Progress, and to continually try to improve.
-Together with Corey Ladas, the other business partner besides Anderson, they worked to create a board to manage their team’s personal work, and that is when Personal Kanban was born.
+Personal Kanban was created by Jim Benson, a co-owner of a software development company, who for years tried to use to-do lists, visual management tools, mind maps, etc. None of these methods provided him with clarity or encouragement to work.
+He was feeling demoralized by the sheer amount of work that was in front of him.
+The breakthrough came in 2008 when he was working with David Anderson at Modus Cooperandi, and they started to use Kanban to help their teams manage work.
+Benson utilized Lean principles to visualize his work, limit work in progress, and continually improve.
+Together with Corey Ladas, the other business partner besides Anderson, they worked to create a board to deal with their work, and that is when Personal Kanban was born.

 How to start using Personal Kanban?

-Step 1: Visualize your work
+Step 1: Choose a medium and visualize your work

-Have you found that if you write down what you need to do, you instantly feel better?
-Seeing your to-dos written down can give you a “that’s not so bad” feeling of relief.
-This is the first step!
-Simply write down all the things you need to do.
-At this point don’t seek to order the list, just get everything out of your head and onto a page, little post-it notes are ideal for this.
-Each post-it note signifies a discrete piece of work, such as picking up the laundry, doing taxes, finishing a presentation etc.
+Do you share the experience that if you write down what you need to do, you instantly feel better?
+Seeing your to-dos written down can give you a feeling of relief.
+That’s the first step!

+Whichever way you choose to implement Kanban, the first step is to write down all the things you need to do.
+At this point, don’t try to order the list.
+Just get everything out of your head and before your eyes.
+Post-it notes are ideal for this.
+Each post-it note, or a digital task card, signifies a discrete piece of work, such as picking up the laundry, doing taxes, finishing a presentation, etc.

 Step 2: Start to prioritize your tasks